maihd/vectormath/README.md

 - Where the functions docs, and tutorials?
 WIP.
 - Advance usages, configs, build flags docs?
 Find out in [build_flags](docs/build_flags.md).
 - More examples on some popular renderers (bgfx, The-Forge)?
 Learning.
-- I want to use it with Raylib? replace struct definition of VectorX with typedef and it will work, Matrix must be do more work.
+- I want to use it with Raylib?
+    - Solution 1: replace struct definition of VectorX with typedef and it will work, Matrix must be do more work.
+    - Solution 2: create some helper functions to convert between two types, fear not about performance penalty, compiler will do the work for you.
+This work for other framework too.
+Recommended.
 - More about performance?
 Not the fastest, but enough to use with small project.
 - Is it stable yet?
 No.